ps4gentoo/ps4-umr/doc/sphinx/source/build.rst

 Optional Packages
 -----------------

-You may disable the GUI mode by adding UMR_NO_GUI to your shell environment:
+The GUI mode and its serverside counterpart can be disabled or build individually using the UMR_NO_GUI and UMR_NO_SERVER options, e.g.:

 ::